Adr1enR1chard/Adr1enR1chard/README.md

-Here's a GitHub README inspired by your CV, incorporating a friendly and engaging tone with emojis:

----

 # 👋 Hello!
 I'm Adrien RICHARD

 Welcome to my GitHub profile!
 I'm a passionate computer science student at Grenoble INP - Ensimag, specializing in applied mathematics and computer science.
 I'm always eager to explore new technologies and challenges, especially in the realm of virtual worlds, whether it's in the industry or gaming sector.